What Is Search Advertising?

 3 Main Search Ad Components

-Each search ad has three main elements: headline, URL address and description text.
-These three elements aim for the same goal — to convince a user to click on the ad.
+Each search ad has three main elements: headline, URL address, and description text.
+These three elements aim to convince users to click on the ad.

 1. Headline